The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

-Moreover, the complete antisymmetrization over any set of three indices gives zero and all its traces are zero, so that the tensor indeed belongs to the space irreducible under the Lorentz group $O(D-1,1)$ characterized by a two-row rectangular Young diagram of length $s\,$.
-In four-dimensional Minkowski spacetime, the irrep of the Lorentz group $O(3,1)$ carried by the (on-shell) Weinberg tensor is usually denoted as $(s,0)\oplus(0,s)\,$.
-More precisely, the symmetry properties of the tensor ${\cal K}_{\mu_1\nu_1\,\mid\ldots\,\mid\,\mu_s\nu_s}$ are labeled by the Young tableau
+Moreover, the complete antisymmetrization over any set of three indices gives zero and all its traces are zero on-shell, so that the on-shell tensor ${\cal K}$ indeed belongs to the space irreducible under the Lorentz group $O(D-1,1)$ characterized by a two-row rectangular Young diagram of length $s\,$.
+In four-dimensional Minkowski spacetime, the irrep of the Lorentz group $O(3,1)$ carried by the on-shell tensor ${\cal K}$ is usually denoted as $(s,0)\oplus(0,s)\,$.
+More precisely, the symmetry properties of the tensor ${\cal K}_{\mu_1\nu_1\,\mid\ldots\,\mid\,\mu_s\nu_s}$ are labeled by the Young tableau The equation (\ref{BeBo:curl}) means that the components of the tensor ${\cal K}_{\mu_1\nu_1\,\mid\ldots\,\mid\,\mu_s\nu_s}$ are essentially the projection of $p_{\mu_1}\ldots p_{\mu_s}\phi_{\nu_1\ldots\nu_s}$ on the tensor field irreducible under $GL(D,\mathbb R)$ with symmetries labeled by the above Young tableau.
+The physical components $\phi_{n_1\ldots n_s}$ of the symmetric tensor gauge potential $\phi_{\nu_1\ldots\nu_s}$ are along the $D-2$ directions transverse to the light-cone.
+The number of physical degrees of freedom of a helicity symmetric field of rank $s$ can be computed by making use of the formula (\ref{BeBo:dimsym}).